nuria-bosch/nuria-bosch.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I'll be at NELS 55 (Yale University) presenting a poster (with Theresa Biberauer), "Not all topics are equal: syntactic complexity and its effect on the acquisition of left-peripheral structures".
+I'll be at NELS 55 (Yale University), October 17-18, presenting a poster (with Theresa Biberauer), "Not all topics are equal: syntactic complexity and its effect on the acquisition of left-peripheral structures".